JaronKBragg7337/autonomous-agent-os/README.md

 ---
 ## The Heartbeat Loop
+⚠️⚠️⚠️ THIS IS THE KEY.
+NOT API KEY BUT THE ANONYMOUS SYSTEM LOOP KEY ⚠️⚠️⚠️
 # AI Workforce — Loop Build Master Reference

 ## Courier-and-Worker Loop with a Human Stop-Channel